jinghuazhao/TWAS-pipeline/README.md

 #### REQUIREMENTS

 The pipeline requires [TWAS](http://sashagusev.github.io/TWAS/), including its associate files.
 Parallel computing is done via [GNU parallel](http://www.gnu.org/software/parallel/).

-Assuming that `TWAS` software has been installed at `/genetics/bin/TWAS`, while `TWAS-pipeline` is installed at `/genetics/data/CGI/TWAS-pipeline`, to facilitate computation using provided weights from `TWAS`, lists of genes in the three population have been made through the following scripts,
+Assuming that `TWAS` software has been installed at `/genetics/bin/TWAS`, while `TWAS-pipeline` has been installed at `/genetics/data/CGI/TWAS-pipeline`, to facilitate computation using provided weights from `TWAS`, lists of genes in the three population have been made through the following scripts,
 ```
 cd /genetics/bin/TWAS
 for pop in MET NTR YFS